vlang/v/doc/docs.md

 println(user.is_registered) // "true"
 ```

-In this example, the receiver (which is simply the first argument) is marked as mutable,
+In this example, the receiver (which is simply the first argument) is marked as mutable, so the `register()` method can change the user object.
-so `register()` can change the user object.

 The same works with non-receiver arguments:

 ```v
 fn multiply_by_2(arr mut []int) {